gridl-coder/pixelforge-whitehart/BOOKING-README.md

   - The admin/business email configured under *PixelForge Options* (falls back to the site admin email).
   - The customer email entered in the form.
 - Booked tables are blocked for their hour, preventing double bookings of the same table and time.
+- The booking form displays a live availability calendar under the date field; unavailable days (menu closed or fully booked) are marked and cannot be selected.

 ## 5) Managing bookings
 - View the **Table Bookings** list in the WordPress admin to see confirmed reservations.